Tony-Y/cgnn/OQMD/README.md

 python ../tools/mp_graph.py
 ```

-`oqmd_data.py` takes a few hours to retrieve 561k OQMD entries.
-You will get the failure to determine the space group for the entry id `1018092`, but may ignore it because no space groups are used in the further processing. `mp_graph.py` takes a few hours to create all the crystal graphs for the OQMD dataset when using 8 CPUs concurrently.
+`oqmd_data.py` takes a few hours to retrieve 561k OQMD entries. `mp_graph.py` takes a few hours to create all the crystal graphs for the OQMD dataset when using 8 CPUs concurrently.
 The directory `data` finally becomes 294 MB in total size.

 ```
 python oqmd.py data